- Washington, DC

 During Early's assault of Fort Stevens on July 11th and 12th, 1864, the heavy guns of Fort Reno lent little support value, as there was a fear the long range guns would hit the Union Army's advanced pickets.
-One of the shells that was fired from Fort Reno by a 100-pounder Parrott Rifle traveled 3 1/2 miles north of the fort, killing four Confederates where the present day Bethesda Naval Hospital is located in Bethesda, Maryland.
-Because Fort Stevens was reinforced on July 12, 1864, it was never taken by the Confederate army, nor was the capital city ever reached.
+One of the shells that was fired from Fort Reno by a 100-pounder Parrott Rifle traveled 3.5 miles north of the fort, killing four Confederates where the present day Bethesda Naval Hospital is located in Bethesda, Maryland.
+Due to Fort Stevens being reinforced on July 12, 1864, it was never taken by the Confederate army, nor was the capital city ever reached.

 During the fighting of July 10-12, 1864, small squadrons of soldiers from Forts Reno and Stevens had advanced into the countryside north of the city to fend off the invaders.
 A few Confederates were taken prisoner and brought back to camps where they were held until transfer to a central prison.
 Early's army retreated back across the Potomac River near Leesburg, Virginia, and Washington breathed a sigh of relief.